sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

   appsmith/appsmith-ce:v1.9.29
 ```

-We configure Google OAuth with dummy values here, since we only care about the generated redirect URL, and not the complete OAuth flow.
+We configure Google OAuth with dummy values here, since we only care about the generated redirect URL and not the complete OAuth flow.

-Let's wait a little while for that to start, and show up working on `http://localhost:8001`.
+Let's wait a little while for that to start and show up working on `http://localhost:8001`.
 Then, let's initiate the OAuth2 flow and see the redirect URL.

 ```bash
 curl -sSi http://localhost:8001/oauth2/authorization/google
 ```

 This will print _all_ the response headers.
-Let's just pick the `redirect_uri` query parameter in the `Location` header (which contains the Google authorization endpoint, as part of the OAuth2 flow).
+Let's just pick the `redirect_uri` query parameter in the `Location` header (which contains the Google authorization endpoint as part of the OAuth2 flow).

 ```bash
 curl -sSi http://localhost:8001/oauth2/authorization/google | grep -Eo 'redirect_uri=[^&]+'